matta-research-group/SwiftPol/README.md

 # SwiftPol
 Tools for building polydisperse polymer systems for molecular dynamics.

 This repository is currently under development.
-To do a development install, clone this repository and type
+To do a development install including dependencies, clone this repository and type

 `cd SwiftPol`

+`conda env create --f Dev_tools/swiftpol.yml`

+`conda activate swiftpol`

 `pip install -e .`